RichardHightower/slumberdb/README.md

 Boon is the fastest JSON serialization for the JVM.
 Kryo is the fastest Java serialization for the JVM.

-This project marries Boon/Kyro with LevelDB, MySQL, RocksDB, and LMDB to provide simple key/value storage.
+This project marries Boon/Kryo with LevelDB, MySQL, RocksDB, and LMDB to provide simple key/value storage.

 The focus is not on data grid usage, but just as a data safe reliable key/value store for Java.

 We are at 95% plus code coverage.
-We care about providing a quality, simple fast storage mechnsim with an easy to use interface for Java.
+We care about providing a quality, simple fast storage mechanism with an easy to use interface for Java.

 Features